EpiData-dk/analysis/help/commands.md

 report val id !fn := "double_entry.epx"
 ```

-## report countby / report cby
+## report countby
 ```
-report cby [var1 var2 ...] [!options]
+report countby [variable list] [!options]
 ```
 Compares the combination of variables across several datasets.

+The output is a report with a condensed table of the found keys and a complete table with the found unique key values and the count of these in each dataset.

+### parameters

+- `countby`

+  may be shortened to `cby`

+- `variable list`

   The variables var1 .. varn is considere a "key" and each unique combination of this key is counted across all the specified datasets.

-The output is a report with a condensed table of the found keys and a complete table with the found unique key values and the count of these in each dataset.

 ### options

 - `!fn := <global string vector>`